sagemathinc/cocalc/src/dev/docker/README.md

 This is a self-contained single-image multi-user SageMathCloud server.

-As is, this is ABSOLUTELY NOT SECURE in any way, shape, or form yet!
+**STATUS:** As is, this is ABSOLUTELY NOT SECURE in any way, shape, or form yet!
 Do not trust it if you run it for some sort of production use.
 For example, there is no RethinkDB password set yet, so any user could do anything.
+However, making this much more secure will soon be possible.
+Also, no quotas are implemented except idle timeout.

 ## Instructions